DSD-DBS/capella-polarion/docs/source/features/render_documents.rst

 Mixed Authority Mode
 ********************
 In mixed authority mode, users have more flexibility over the Live-Doc.
-Users can mark (via macro) specific sections of the Live-Doc where they would like content to be inserted or updated by the `capella2polarion` service.
+Users can mark specific sections of the Live-Doc via wiki-macro where they would like content to be inserted or updated by the `capella2polarion` service.
 If you want to see how this looks like, have a look in the :ref:`configuration documentation page <mixed-sections-config>`.
 These sections are populated with